THE FUTURE OF MANUFACTURING

 Typical Applications for Invar

-Invar is also used in other fields of manufacturing, such as optics, electronics, and telecommunications.
+For its versatility, it is often employed in the manufacture of precision parts for measuring devices, bimetallic thermostat rods, and components for transporting liquefied gases.
+The alloy’s low expansion rate ensures that these parts retain their dimensions and functionality across a broad range of temperatures.
 Invar is used to make optical components, such as lenses, mirrors, and prisms, that need to have precise shapes and sizes.
 Invar is also used to make electronic components, such as resistors, capacitors, and transistors, that need to have consistent electrical properties.
 In addition, invar is used to make telecommunication cables and wires, as it can reduce signal loss and interference due to temperature fluctuations.
 Invar is commonly used where high dimensional stability is required, such as in precision instruments, clocks, seismic gauges, astronomical telescopes, laser systems, capacitor bushings, engine valves and large frame molds.

 ADDere’s additive manufacturing can streamline the development and production process of large-scale components made from Invar.
 Contact us today and see if your manufacturing operations can benefit from ADDere’s additive manufacturing with Invar.